 Can you sharpen a Mulching blade?

-Yes a mulching blade is sharpened in the same way as a collecting blade, best results are achieved by removing it before sharpening and balancing.
+You can sharpen a mulching blade, it is sharpened in the same way as a collecting blade, best results are achieved by removing it before sharpening and balancing.

 Which way do mower blades tighten?

 A single blade lawn mower blade bolt will be a right hand thread.
 Viewing the mower on its side (carburetor side up).
 To tighten the bolt – turn clockwise.
 To loosen the bolt – turn anticlockwise.
 I wrote a post on a similar subject “How to remove stuck blade bolt”